 There are different conceptions of how a home of a minimalist looks like.
 Some people visualize almost empty rooms, a few pieces of furniture and just one item laid on every shelf.
-Other people say they have ten pajamas for every member of their family and also call themselves minimalists.
-Other may visualize always tidy rooms, while even if you have a little amount of stuff, when you have kids and it’s winter, the stuff gets the ability to multiply and it covers definitely too many surfaces.
+Other people say they have ten pyjamas for every member of their family and also call themselves minimalists.
+Other may visualize always tidy rooms, while even if you have a little amount of stuff when you have kids and it’s winter, the stuff gets the ability to multiply and it covers definitely too many surfaces.
 So how can a minimalist home look like in reality?
 Today I show you a piece of this world: my minimalist kitchen.

 I hope that this article will reach people who want to start their simple living journey and give them an example, so they will know which items are enough for a normal life of a family of four (two adults and two boys aged 1 and 3.5) and they won’t feel guilty, thinking that people living a minimalist life have much less.